-Regional planning structures such as the Urban Services Boundary and the Natomas Basin and South Sacramento habitat conservation plans must remain intact.
-We need to collaborate with landowners on land conservation before development decisions are made.
+We emphasize that regional planning structures such as the County’s Urban Services Boundary and the habitat conservation plans in the Natomas Basin and South Sacramento must remain intact.
+We collaborate with landowners on land conservation before development decisions are made.

-We need to be more energetic in fund-raising to make ECOS’ and our partner organizations’ positions heard, and to support our office and staff.
-We also need funds to litigate when greenhouse gas emission reductions are not credible, verifiable, or happening fast enough either on plans or in reality; and when jurisdictions’ policies and procedures make sprawl inevitable.
+We are energetic in fund-raising to make ECOS’ and our partner organizations’ positions heard, to support our office and staff, and to fund litigation when greenhouse gas emission reductions are not credible, verifiable, or happening fast enough either on plans or in reality, and when jurisdictions’ policies and procedures make sprawl inevitable.

 ECOS re-organized at the start of 2022 to reflect the increased importance of climate change, and the need to better coordinate our work on transportation and land use, green building and environmental justice; to better prioritize action and strategize effective methods both internally and with our partners; and to focus on water-related climate change impacts such as drought, reduced snow pack, and flooding risk.
 We hope these changes will strengthen ECOS, create a more synergistic approach to our work, and attract a new generation of enthusiastic, knowledgeable, and dedicated people – who are frustrated with the status quo, rightfully fearful about our future, and ready to get to work.